Hey, espresso coffee lovers!! Do you love your delicious, bold and robust cuppa? Does it make your mornings a little easier? It sure does for me.

 Espresso is also used in making desserts such as affogato and cocktails.

 Well, how is an Espresso any different from your regular coffee?
 Why would you want to pay a visit to your local cafe to taste this strong and powerful hot brown liquid?

 Because espresso is unique, it is a delight in itself.
 It is your great cuppa in all its glory served in small cups called ‘demitasse’.
 When hot water under high pressure penetrates finely ground coffee beans, the result is more potent and richly brewed espresso.

 The high pressure generated by an espresso machine causes an intense and quick reaction, forming a thin and delicate layer of creamy foam called Crema.
-This technique of coffee brewing helps preserve the aromatic coffee oils and give it a distinctive taste and flavour.
-An espresso drink is served as shots; a single shot, double shot.
+This technique of coffee brewing helps preserve the aromatic coffee oils and gives it a distinctive taste and flavour.
+An espresso drink is served in shots; a single shot, or a double shot.

 Espresso has always been enjoyed by our ancestors in Italy, straight out from the machine without any added sweetness or cream.
 As years have passed by, espresso has taken the form of different drinks.